thomchr/SmkT2D/README.md

    instrument_summary_tables.R - for pulling out all the instruments (See SupplementalTables.xlsx)

-   Calculations for converting effect sizes (beta) and standard errors into 'change in type 2 diabetes odds ratio per _ change in exposure' are shown in the xls tables for Table 1 and Supplemental Table 5.xls
+   Table1.xls - Example calculations for converting effect sizes (beta) and standard errors into 'change in type 2 diabetes odds ratio per 2-fold change in smoking initiation exposure risk'

    SmkT2D.LDSC.Scripts - command line scripts and explanation for deriving LDSC results